Friday, June 13, 2025

 Final Thoughts on Flaxseed Usage

 Keep flaxseed fresh by grinding it as needed and storing it in airtight containers.
 Mixing flaxseed with whole grains makes a complete protein.
-It’s also good for the environment, fitting well with today’s health-focused lifestyles.
+It’s also good for the environment, fitting today’s health-focused lifestyles.

 FAQ